 The Value of Mentorship: Success for Everyone

-Author: Rosa Javadi, Engineering Services Manager, San Jose
+Author: Rosa Javadi, Manufacturing Technology & Innovation, San Jose

 A lot of good comes out of a mentorship program for the students, the mentors and the business.
 I’m a huge proponent of internships and mentoring opportunities because it’s how I started my career.
 Often, I share with our students how during college I interned at three different organizations, including NASA, and will always value the lessons learned from these experiences.